What is the News Feed?

 Can I adjust settings for the News Feed?

 Coaches can choose for how long News Feed articles will be available in their team, by opting to choose for article published in the past 2, 4, 6, 8, 10 and 12 (default option for all teams is for 6 weeks).
-Click here to learn how to adjust these settings from the Dashboard's Team Settings page.
+Click here to learn how to adjust these settings from the Classroom's Team Settings page.

 How does the News Feed advance the educational value of the activity?